jqazx33/jqazx33/README.md

 - 👋 Hi, I’m yohannes
 - 🌱 I’m currently learning at Addis Ababa university
 - 💞️ I’m intersted in anything abut programming
-- 📫 can reach me @yohanneskefelegnn@gmail.com t.me/Yk_33
+- 📫 can reach me @yohanneskefelegnn@gmail.com or telegram at https://t.me/Yk_33

 <!---
 jqazx33/jqazx33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.